- View this page in:

 through reading that and based on some shell scripts from ADRIANE, I learned that to integrate Orca with other GTK apps besides Gnome, some variables had to be set at startup:

 It still didn't work, nothing else was said a part from "Welcome to Orca.."
-Again, I looked through the mailing lists and forums, without finding any crazy case like mine.
+Again, I looked through the mailing lists and forums, but couldn't find any crazy case like mine.
 Then I found the guide on creating accessible applications with GTK:

 where it was also said that the variable "GNOME_ACCESSIBILITY" had to be set to "1".
 Although the guide reported that putting this statement in the user's startup script was "deprecated", just after doing that, Orca opened its "mouth" for good!